heenaat/heena.github.io/index.md

 ---

 I have done my Graduation in Ayurvedic Medicine and Surgery from Maharashtra University of Health Science.
 I choose this field for myself cause I wanted to learn about ancient indian health science which mainly deal with the hearbs, minerals and various body cleansing procedures.
-While studying not only my hold of sanskrit language improved but I also gained the profound knowledge of life science and how to treat various diseases by using natural products and procedures like panchkarma, viddhakarma, yog, asana-pranayama, etc.
+While studying not only my hold of sanskrit language improved but I also gained the profound knowledge of life science and how to treat various diseases by using natural products and procedures like Panchkarma, Viddhakarma, Yog, Asana-Pranayama, etc.

 As I have completed my BAMS from Maharashtra the curriculum also include the detailed understanding of clinical medicine, biochemical and pathological investigations and surgical procedures including emergency management.